GoogleCloudPlatform/reliable-task-scheduling-compute-engine-sample/readme.md

 * Monitors those subscriptions for new messages using a long-polling loop.
 * In response to messages, it runs the corresponding command in a subprocess, during which it:
-    * Maintains the the lease on the Cloud Pub/Sub message and extends the lease time on a Cloud Pub/Sub message as needed for long-running commands.
+    * Maintains the lease on the Cloud Pub/Sub message and extends the lease time on a Cloud Pub/Sub message as needed for long-running commands.
     * Acknowledges and releases the message on exit of the command.
 The exit code is not required to be successful; additional retry logic is left